• Skip to primary navigation

 • Fine Sea Salt: Sea salt is said to have a fresher, more mineral-rich flavor compared to table salt.
 Where table salt has a straightforward salty taste, sea salt subtly enhances the overall flavor of the pickled onions and usually results in a clearer brine.

-It’s important to note when making substitutions in recipes, the texture and flavor may be slightly different.
-However, these substitutes are the best options if you are looking to change the original recipe.
+It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions